DexForce: Extracting Force-informed Actions from Kinesthetic Demonstrations for Dexterous Manipulation: Experiments

-Out of the six tasks, these three tasks demand the most precision and coordination. \textbf{RGB-only} policies fail more often than \textbf{RGB, F/T} policies because the robot fails to apply forces that meet the required level of precision and coordination.
+On these three tasks, \textbf{RGB-only} policies fail more often than \textbf{RGB, F/T} policies because the robot fails to apply forces that meet the required level of precision and coordination.
 For \texttt{open AirPods}, the \textbf{RGB-only} policy often pushes down on the lid of the case too hard and in the wrong direction, thus failing to move the lid at all.
 For \texttt{unscrew nut}, the \textbf{RGB-only} policy either fails to unscrew or grasp the nut.
 For \texttt{slide cube}, the \textbf{RGB-only} policy does not apply the right forces to slide the cube to the goal.
 We refer the reader to our supplementary video for examples.

 We find that using binary contact information in policy observations is not comparable to using 6-axis contact force data; across all six tasks, \textbf{RGB, 0/1} policies have lower success rates than \textbf{RGB, F/T} policies.
 Furthermore, \textbf{RGB, 0/1} policies tend to do equivalently, or worse, than \textbf{RGB-only} policies, as shown in Fig. \ref{fig:plot-force}.
 This suggests that binary fingertip contact signals do not provide useful contact information to solve contact-rich tasks.